 You can use general optical spectrometers, such as the Ossila Optical Spectrometer, to study a wide range of materials, such as chromophores, organic dyes, and visible-light fluorescent molecules.
 Most light-emitting or light-absorbing devices (OLEDs, PV, LEDs, visible lasing materials) react to, absorb, or emit signals within the visible light region.
 An optical spectrometer can be extremely helpful in assessing their optical properties.

-The Ossila Optical Spectrometer is a powerful but simple tool that can help you quickly and easily characterize optical materials.
+The Ossila USB Spectrometer is a powerful but simple tool that can help you quickly and easily characterize optical materials.
 Its accompanying software allows you to start taking fluorescence, absorbance, and reflectance measurements immediately.
 The optical spectroscopy kit also includes all the necessary tools so you can immediately perform these measurements on both solutions and thin films.

 Light or Excitation Source